 Urinary incontinence is a condition where a person loses partial or complete control of their bladder.
 This can be permanent but often is temporary and manageable.

 The level of severity can vary from a few drops to full emptying of your bladder.
 Many of us experience mild to moderate incontinence symptoms especially as we age, after an injury or surgery (including childbirth) and with certain medications.

 Types of Urinary Incontinence

-Don't be confused by the name.
-This has nothing to do with actual “stress”…as in emotional stress.
-With Stress Incontinence, the loss of control of your urine happens because of 'stress' (meaning pressure) on the bladder, like when we cough or sneeze.
+Don't be confused by the name; this has nothing to do with emotional stress.
+With stress incontinence, the loss of control of your urine happens because of stress (meaning pressure) on the bladder, like when we cough or sneeze.